How to Treat Eczema Naturally

 Compress with Calendula and Goldenrod tea

-Dip a folded piece of cotton cloth, flannel or cotton pads into the tea, squeeze out the excess water and place the cloth on the affected area until it has cooled to blood heat then repeat.
+Dip a folded piece of cotton cloth, flannel or cotton pads into the tea, squeeze out the excess water and place the cloth on the affected area until it has cooled to body temperature then repeat.
 Do it for 10-20 minutes.
 Repeat as often as you like – the more the better.
 You can drink the tea too.

 3. Healing Sea Salt